sunsetmountain/gcpIoTCoreAddDeviceFunction/README.md

 # gcpIoTCoreFunction
-Cloud Functions to manipulate the IoT Core registry
+Cloud Function to manipulate the IoT Core registry